sheyls/MapS-API/README.md

 ## Authentication
 This API uses Laravel Sanctum for handling authentication.
 Ensure your requests include a valid bearer token to interact with protected routes.

+The user table was seeded with Laravel's automatic seeder and created:
+- User: test@example.com
+- Password: password